Saving money is important for many reasons

 But, why not save now so you’re ready when these amazing opportunities pop up?

 If you’re behind on retirement savings, you’ll need to maximize the power of compound interest to have enough money to retire.
-This means saving up as much as you can, as fast as you can, in a fund that grows exponentially over time.
+This means saving up as much as you can, as fast as you can, in a fund that gives you a good average rate of return.

 That’s why it’s important to start saving now.
 Don’t wait another day.
-Set up automatic deposits into a retirement fund so you can let your money and compound interest start working together to secure your financial future.
+Set up a direct deposit into a retirement fund so you can let your money and compound interest start working together to secure your financial future.

 Did you read that last paragraph?
 Saving money today has a very real impact on your future.
 Investments need time to grow so they’re ready to support you in retirement.